lingtalfi/Chloroform/doc/pages/chloroform-discussion.md

 The Chloroform synopsis
 ==========
-2019-04-10 -> 2019-12-03
+2019-04-10 -> 2020-09-07

-And so having discussed all that, here is my final version (so far) of the chloroform synopsis (omitting the form.mode for now):
+And so having discussed all that, here is my final version (so far) of the chloroform synopsis:

 ```php